HiIamChaitanya/VoidXY/README.md

 https://github.com/HiIamChaitanya/3DCube/tree/firmware
 ```

-this post will be updated soon
+this docs will be updated soon